hatlabs/sh-rpi/content/en/docs/software/_index.md

 The Sailor Hat for Raspberry Pi requires additional software on the Raspberry Pi Operating System to fully utilize the device functionality.
 An installation script is provided to automatically install all required software on a fresh Raspberry Pi OS installation.
 Use of the installation script is described in the [Getting Started Section](../getting-started/).
 You will only need to follow the manual installation instructions if you prefer not to have automated scripts modify your system configuration or if you have to troubleshoot your installation.

-For manual installation, the required software and configuration changes, as well as the firmware software details, are described below.
+For manual installation, download the code at [github.com/hatlabs/SH-RPi-daemon](https://github.com/hatlabs/SH-RPi-daemon).
+The required software and configuration changes, as well as the firmware software details, are described below.

 ### Enabling I2C and SPI